 Proposal Submission Guidelines

-PLEASE NOTE: Proposals that promote products or services available for purchase will not be considered through the regular proposal process, but will be referred to AAC&U’s Sponsorship Program.
+PLEASE NOTE: Proposals that feature and/or promote products or services offered by a vendor or an AAC&U non-member institution and available for purchase will not be considered through the regular proposal process, but will be referred to AAC&U’s Sponsorship Program for potential inclusion in the meeting.
 For information about sponsorship opportunities, please contact firstname.lastname@example.org.

 By submitting a proposal, you and any co-presenters agree to register for the meeting and pay registration fees, if the proposal is accepted.

 - Writing a Strong Proposal